makermary/wiw_case_study_mt/README.md

 ### Step 1: Requirements

 This pipeline script is executed via the terminal on your local machine using `git` and `python3`.
 You will also need the `pandas` module (version 1.3.0 or higher).
-In the terminal, enter
+In the terminal, enter the following to check if you have the module installed.
 ```
 pip show pandas
 ```
-to check if you have the module installed.
-If you need to install the module, or upgrade your version, enter the following in your terminal (optionally specifying exactly what version you want to install).
+If you need to install the module, or upgrade your version, enter this command in your terminal (optionally specifying exactly what version you want to install).
 ```
 pip install pandas
 ```